Physician First Job Signing Bonus

 You will usually be able to get a bigger signing bonus if you are working in an area that’s difficult to recruit to.
 Suppose you’ll work in a rural community with a tough time bringing in physicians; even more remarkable, it could be a rural community with a tough time bringing in physicians in your specialty.

 In that case, you could get a significantly higher signing bonus than you could if you’re working in a big city where thousands of other physicians are in your specialty.

 Maybe it’s a desirable location, so there’s more competition for those jobs.
-It’s just economics that you won’t have as much negotiating power if you’re in a place where many other physicians want to work, like San Diego, and Phoenix, where people love to live.
+It’s just economics that you won’t have as much negotiating power if you’re in a place where many other physicians want to work, like San Diego and Phoenix, where people love to live.
+According to Zillow, these are popular destinations.
 Regarding gauging whether it’s fair, ask colleagues coming out of training with you.
 So, people in your program.

 Inquiring Other Physicians

 Everyone is looking for a job simultaneously; only some will look in the same place.
 It’s doubtful you’ll stay in the same hospital where you’re doing training.
 Thus, you’ll have a sample of businesses from all over the country.